Work (physics): Moving in a straight line (skid to a stop)

-Notice that this formula uses the fact that the mass of the vehicle is m = w/g.
+This formula uses the fact that the mass of the vehicle is m = w/g.

 Coasting down an inclined surface (gravity racing)

 Consider the case of a vehicle that starts at rest and coasts down an inclined surface (such as mountain road), the work–energy principle helps compute the minimum distance that the vehicle travels to reach a velocity V, of say 60 mph (88 fps).
 Rolling resistance and air drag will slow the vehicle down so the actual distance will be greater than if these forces are neglected.